Silesia: Etymology

-In Polish common usage, "Śląsk" refers to traditionally Polish Upper Silesia and today's Silesian Voivodeship, but less to Lower Silesia, which is different from Upper Silesia in many respects as whose population was predominantly German-speaking until 1945–48.
+In Polish common usage, "Śląsk" refers to traditionally Polish Upper Silesia and today's Silesian Voivodeship, but less to Lower Silesia, which is different from Upper Silesia in many respects as its population was predominantly German-speaking from around the mid-19th century until 1945–48.

 History

 In the fourth century BC from the south, through the Kłodzko Valley, the Celts entered Silesia, and settled around Mount Ślęża near modern Wrocław, Oława and Strzelin.

-Germanic Lugii tribes were first recorded within Silesia in the 1st century.
+Germanic Lugii tribes were first recorded within Silesia in the 1st century BC.
 West Slavs and Lechites arrived in the region around the 7th century, and by the early ninth century, their settlements had stabilized.
 Local West Slavs started to erect boundary structures like the Silesian Przesieka and the Silesia Walls.
 The eastern border of Silesian settlement was situated to the west of the Bytom, and east from Racibórz and Cieszyn.
 East of this line dwelt a closely related Lechitic tribe, the Vistulans.
 Their northern border was in the valley of the Barycz River, north of which lived the Western Polans tribe who gave Poland its name.

 The first known states in Silesia were Greater Moravia and Bohemia.
 In the 10th century, the Polish ruler Mieszko I of the Piast dynasty incorporated Silesia into the newly established Polish state.
 In 1000, the Diocese of Wrocław was established as the oldest Catholic diocese in the region, and one of the oldest dioceses in Poland, subjugated to the Roman Catholic Archdiocese of Gniezno.
 Poland repulsed German invasions of Silesia in 1017 at Niemcza and in 1109 at Głogów.
 During the Fragmentation of Poland, Silesia and the rest of the country were divided into many smaller duchies ruled by various Silesian dukes.
-During this time, German cultural and ethnic influence increased as a result of immigration from German-speaking states of the Holy Roman Empire.
 In 1178, parts of the Duchy of Kraków around Bytom, Oświęcim, Chrzanów, and Siewierz were transferred to the Silesian Piasts, although their population was primarily Vistulan and not of Silesian descent.

+Walloons came to Silesia as one of the first foreign immigrant groups in Poland, probably settling in Wrocław since the 12th century, with further Walloon immigrants invited by Duke Henry the Bearded in the early 13th century.
+Since the 13th century, German cultural and ethnic influence increased as a result of immigration from German-speaking states of the Holy Roman Empire.

+The first granting of municipal privileges in Poland took place in the region, in the town of Złotoryja by Henry the Bearded.
+Medieval municipal rights modeled after Lwówek Śląski and Środa Śląska, both established by Henry the Bearded, became the basis of municipal form of government for several cities and towns in Poland, and two of five local Polish variants of medieval town rights.
+The Book of Henryków, which contains the earliest known sentence written in the Polish language, as well as a document which contains the oldest printed text in Polish, were created in Henryków and Wrocław in Silesia, respectively.